Oluwatosin1620/LITA-Project-Assignment-2/README.md

 * What is the total number of active and cancelled subscriptions?
 * What is the total duration of subscription in each region?
 * What is the cancellation rate by customers?
-* How many customers are with subscriptions longer than 12 months?
+* How many customers had subscriptions longer than 12 months?
 * How many customers cancelled their subscriptions within 6 months?
 * What is the total number of customers by subscription?
 * Which region is best for business?